- Quiet, composed ride

 The 2.4-liter GDI engine available on LX and EX models is estimated by Kia to produce 185 horsepower at 6,000 rpm and 178 pound-feet of torque, while the 2.0-liter turbo is expected to generate approximately 247 hp at 6,000 rpm and 260 lb-ft of torque at 1,350 rpm.
 Both engines are slightly down in power over the previous versions, but they’ve been retuned for better drivability.
 All models get a multi-mode switch for Eco, Normal, and Sport settings for the powertrain, while SX and SXL trims add paddle shifters.

-The 1.6-liter turbo available for Optima LX is expected to produce 178 horsepower at 5,500 rpm and 195 pound-feet of torque at just 1,500 rpm.
+The 1.6-liter turbo available for Optima LX is expected to produce 178 hp at 5,500 rpm and 195 lb-ft of torque at just 1,500 rpm.
 The new engine mates to a 7-speed dual-clutch transmission, which works like an automatic.
 Kia says the 7-speed DCT delivers a sporty feel without sacrificing fuel economy—although we have mixed feelings about the drivability as it’s tuned and think that the 2.4-liter models are a better bet for most needs.

 Ride quality is much-improved throughout the lineup, with suspension mounting points moved outward—on a stiffer body, with new four-bushing mounts.
 With new tuning, Kia has built an Optima that feels more compliant over the minor bumps yet less bouncy over harsh impacts from potholes and railroad tracks.
 It’s not one of the sportiest in this class, yet it now has one of the best ride-versus-handling compromises, especially in top SX form.